nunezfern3230/Digital-Resume/readme.md

 <img src="assets\images\demo.gif">

-## Deploy your own digital resume
+## Follow the below steps to deploy your own resume

-1. clone repo `git clone https://github.com/divanov11/Digital-Resume` & update content to represent your information
+1. clone repo `git clone https://github.com/divanov11/Digital-Resume`
+    * Make sure you update content to represent your information
-2. Create a new github repo
+3. Create a new github repo
-3. Commit and push to github.
+4. Commit and push to github.

 ```
 git add .